Signs you should watch out for to avoid getting stuck with a lowball settlement offer

 When the above tactics don’t work, insurance companies sometimes resort to shaming people.
 One way they do this is by making you feel guilty for even filing a claim in the first place.
 You could even be told that your claim is negatively affecting your employer’s finances, and therefore has a detrimental effect on your coworkers.
 Claims such as these normally have no basis whatsoever and therefore should not be used to bully you into accepting an offer.

-These 7 signs can indicate that an insurance adjuster is trying to lowball you.
-Even so, there are other times when a lowball offer might not be so obvious.
+While these 7 signs can indicate that an insurance adjuster is trying to lowball you, they are by no means the only tactics insurers use to bully claimants into settling their case.
+There are many times when a lowball offer might not be so obvious.
 Here at Gerber Holder Law, we can help you determine what is a fair settlement and what isn’t.